 The Association of Superannuation Funds of Australia (ASFA) recommends having $466,000 for retirement if you are single, or $640,000 if you are a couple.
 Remember that this money needs to last you 20 years to pay for all your expenses when you finish working.

 Your boss pays you 9.5% of your wage into super, which will add up over the long run but you can elect to pay more into your super account to make it grow even quicker.
 Have a look at the two examples below.
 They both have the same income and same investment returns.
-The one on the left lets their boss pay their super, while the other one pays an extra $25 per week.
+Ed’s boss pays him the minimum amount of super required, while Jack pays an extra $25 per week.

 This is Ed